Greece 10 Days Itinerary: Islands & Athens

 Dotted Itinerary: Santorini – Naxos – Mykonos – Piraeus Port Athens

-This is a suggestion for a Greece 10 days itinerary with 3 nights in Santorini, 2 nights in Naxos, 2 nights in Mykonos, and 2 nights in Athens.
+This is a suggestion for a Greece 10-day itinerary with 3 nights in Santorini, 2 nights in Naxos, 2 nights in Mykonos, and 2 nights in Athens.
 Sometimes, you have to play it by ear, you may stay more on one island and less on another and you figure this out while you are on the islands.
 It all comes down to how a place makes you feel or how exhausting/exciting you find it to check in and out as frequently and take the ferries/airplanes.

 Logistics of the Greece 10 Days Itinerary